Your shopping cart is empty!

 Almost certainly.
 Vinyl dye will work on almost all leather, vinyl or plastic.
 Because there are 1000’s of types of these products, nobody can say 100% it will work, but we have many, many happy customers, and we actively encourage our customers to report back with both problems and successes.
 Take a look at the photos all around the website.

-No, only materials that can be ‘melted’ by the dye, such as plastic, textiles, vinyl and leather, including faux (fake) leather.
+No, only materials that can be ‘melted’ by the dye, such as plastic, textiles, vinyl and leather, including faux (fake) leather, canvas, fabric, rubber, carpet.

-You must make sure the surface is clean and free from grease; we highly recommend Cilit Bang as this destroys & lifts off grease.
-Then, you'll want to 100% completely remove the Cilit Bang or other cleaner you used.
+You must make sure the surface is clean and free from grease; we highly recommend Cilit Bang as this destroys & lifts off grease, you can even just use soapy water; use the greed side of a sponge scouring pad.
+Then, you'll want to 100% completely remove the residue of the cleaner you used.
 The best way to do this is using a cleaner that will evaporate completely, such as our Universal Cleaner.
+This will essentially leave you with a completley clean, grease and residue free surface ready for spraying.

 If the material has a ‘sheen’ on it, or some other thin layer of ‘other’ material on top, for example many TVs are sold as Piano Black, these have a sheen on top of the plastic, this must be removed.
 Simply wear this down with ‘wet and dry’ or some other abrasive / sand paper.
 See the full How To Use Vinyl Dye here.